getsentry/relay/docs/index.md

 This is the default logging level and you can change this to show more or less info.
 For details about configuring logging please see _[logging]_ on the options page.

-Relay provides two urls for health check and monitoring the live status:
+Relay provides two URLs for checking liveness and readyness of the service:

-In our example relay is running at "http://localhost:3000" so the following urls are going to return a status check JSON file.

-The `GET http://localhost:3000/api/relay/healthcheck/live/` is used to test if Relay is running and able to respond to http requests.
+- `GET /api/relay/healthcheck/live/`: Tests if Relay is running and listening to HTTP requests.

-The `GET http://localhost:3000/api/relay/healthcheck/ready/` can be used to check if Relay is running and has been able to authenticate with the upstream.
+- `GET /api/relay/healthcheck/ready/`: Tests if Relay is authenticated with the upstream and operating normally.

-In case of success both endpoints return:
+In case of success, both endpoints return a _200 OK_ response:

 ```json
 {